Updated May 25, 2023

 SET Salary = Salary + Salary * 0.0125 WHERE Merit.Mpercentage IS NULL;

-The MySQL Update Join is a MySQL query to update the existing record in one table with the new record values from the other database table together with the JOIN clause condition.
-This query is important to make some modifications in certain columns specified through the WHERE clause in the statements containing the INNER JOIN and LEFT JOIN clauses.
+The MySQL Update Join is a MySQL query to update the existing record in one table with the new record values from the other database table and the JOIN clause condition.
+This query is important to modify specific columns specified through the WHERE clause in the statements containing the INNER JOIN and LEFT JOIN clauses.

 We hope that this EDUCBA information on “MySQL Update Join” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.